stuartellis/button/README.md

 This tool is very opinionated, and assumes that:

-* The AWS CloudFormation stack should have the name *project-environment*
+* You already have a CloudFormation template file
-* Your CloudFormation template is in a directory that has the same name as the environment name
+* The tags for the template are in a separate JSON file
-* Your CloudFormation template is in YAML format
+* The parameters for the template are in a separate JSON file
-* Your CloudFormation template file has the name *template.yaml*
+* All of these files are in the same directory

-* Template parameters are in a file called *parameters.json*, in the same directory as the template file
+It expects that your CloudFormation template file has the name *template.yaml*, that the parameters files is called *parameters.json*, and that the tags file is called *tags.json*.
+You can specify other names as options if you need to.

-* Template tags are in a file called *tags.json*, in the same directory as the template file
+To automatically decide the name of the CloudFormation stack, it looks for tags called 'Project' and 'Environment'.
+The AWS CloudFormation stack is assumed to have the name *project-environment*, which match the 'Project' and 'Environment' tags.
+If this is not what you want, use the *-s* option to specify the name of the stack.